Remote exams and assessments

 If you are unable to sit an exam due to illness or another extenuating circumstance, you must apply for academic consideration to request a deferred exam.

-If your academic consideration application is successful, you will be allocated a WD – Withheld Deferred grade for the subject, until you have completed the deferred exam.
+If your request is approved, you will be allocated a WD – Withheld Deferred grade for the subject, until you have successfully completed the deferred exam.

 As final exams are being conducted remotely, students studying by distance are not required to organise a supervisor for their exams.
 Please refer to your exam timetable for all requirements relating to your exams.
 If you are undertaking your exam in another country, please take note of different time zones as explained below.